malvina-14/flight-ticket-scheduler-app/README.md

 FlightTicketSchedulerApp,
   This project was generated with Angular CLI version 17.3.8.

-Description
+Description:
-The Flight Ticket Scheduler App is an Angular application designed to manage and schedule flight tickets efficiently.
+- The Flight Ticket Scheduler App is an Angular application designed to manage and schedule flight tickets efficiently.
 It features role-based access, allowing both admin and user roles to interact with the system, view flight tickets, and access various functionalities.
 Admin users have additional privileges to add new tickets.

 Features:
   1. Role-based access (Admin and User)